Azure/Health-Data-and-AI-Blueprint/deployment.md

 ```
 Provides the ability to select your Application Insights plan level.
 Default is set to 1.

-0 – Setup App Insights with Application Insights Basic Plan.
+0 – Set up App Insights with Application Insights Basic Plan.

-1 – Setup App insights with Application Insights Enterprise Plan.
+1 – Set up App insights with Application Insights Enterprise Plan.

 2 – Only deploys App Insights without any billing plan.

-Subscriptions such as BizSpark, where there is a spending limits, the use of option "2" is required.
+Subscriptions such as BizSpark, where there is a spending limit, the use of option "2" is required.

 ```
 -appInsightsPlan 2